FrankDraw/Restart_to_UEFI/README.md

 # MS Command

 ### UEFI.EXE
 	Note:  Only for PC with UEFI Firmware.
+	If you need it, get this file is enough.

 ### Function:
 	Restart to UEFI Settings Page.